Decoding Sintra: Key Tips For Visiting the Romantic Portuguese Town

 Beautiful Sintra Portugal is the most popular day trip from Lisbon.
 But the town is pure chaos.
 You need a clear strategy and plan of attack to make the most of your time in Sintra.

 Here's my guide to decoding and visiting Sintra.
-It gives you essential must know tips for having an efficient day trip from Lisbon and avoid making mistakes.
+It gives you essential must know tips for Sintra, so you can have an efficient day trip from Lisbon and avoid making mistakes.

 There's a reason tourist are besotted with Sintra.
 It's rock star glamorous.
 Sintra has castles and palaces galore.
 It's dazzling, colorful, and romantic.

 Even the town itself is quaint, filled with artisan shops, and well worth exploring.
 Sintra packs a punch and delivers on its hype.